Meridian Visiting Researcher Programme

 FAQs

-• We created this programme because good research doesn't happen in isolation.
+• We created this programme because great research doesn't happen in isolation.
 By bringing together people working on different aspects of AI safety in one physical space, we've seen how chance conversations lead to better research.
 The programme is about creating a supportive social and research environment rather than upskilling or directing what researchers work on.

 • There's no standard schedule, as researchers manage their own time.
 Many researchers arrive mid-morning, work on their projects, participate in scheduled events like seminars or reading groups, have informal discussions over lunch or coffee, and continue working through the afternoon.